therobot/infisical-opentofu-post/README.md

 ![image](images/04.png)

 Next, we are going to create a new Infisical project to store our secrets.
 Infisical doesn't offer a command line action for creating a project.
 So we have to rely on it's web administrative interface.
-In your browser, head into `https://app.infisical.com`, once you log ing you'll be able to create a new project.
+In your browser, head into `https://app.infisical.com`, once you log in you'll be able to create a new project.

 ![image](images/05.png)